 Industries Hydropower Regulatory Efficiency Act of 2013

-Under the Hydropower Regulatory Efficiency Act of 2013, the Commission is required to determine whether proposed projects meet the criteria to be considered “qualifying conduit hydropower facilities.”
+Under the Hydropower Regulatory Efficiency Act of 2013, as amended by America’s Water Infrastructure Act of 2018, the Commission is required to determine whether proposed projects meet the criteria to be considered “qualifying conduit hydropower facilities.”
 Qualifying conduit hydropower facilities are not required to be licensed or exempted by the Commission; however, any person, State, or municipality proposing to construct a facility that meets the criteria must file a Notice of Intent to Construct a Qualifying Conduit Hydropower Facility with the Commission.

 A “qualifying conduit hydropower facility” must meet the following provisions:

 - A conduit is any tunnel, canal, pipeline, aqueduct, flume, ditch, or similar manmade water conveyance that is operated for the distribution of water for agricultural, municipal, or industrial consumption, and is not primarily for the generation of electricity.

 - The facility generates electric power using only the hydroelectric potential of a non-federally owned conduit.

 - The facility has an installed capacity that does not exceed 40 megawatts (MW).

 - The facility was not licensed or exempted from the licensing requirements of Part I of the FPA on or before August 9, 2013.

 If you determine your facility meets the provisions, the following links provide a template of the required notice and sample drawings.
 If you already have a preliminary permit for the facility or an application for a permit pending at the Commission, please include the project number for the permit or permit application in your notice of intent.
 If you file your notice of intent electronically, please also file it in the docket of any existing permit or permit application.